lart-bangor/research-assistant/docs/source/tutorials/localisation-translations.rst

 Once you’ve completed that, you may begin the translation properly.

 Ensure that you highlight each language output for each item and provide your translation!
-For example, under the label :guilabel:`“yes”`, you would replace the output “yes” with **“Sí”**, taking care not to change the label, which **must remain “yes”**, as follows:
+For example, under the label “yes”, you would replace the output “yes” with “Sí”, taking care not to change the label, which must remain “yes”, as follows:

 .. figure:: tutfigures/tutorial_lang_output_yes.png
     :name: tutorial_lang_output_yes